All the Young Dudes: Background and recording

 The band were ecstatic.
 Ian Hunter recalled: "He just played it on an acoustic guitar.
 I knew straight away it was a hit.
 There were chills going down my spine.
 It's only happened to me a few times in my life, when you know that this is a biggie".
 Drummer Dale Griffin said: "We couldn't believe it.
 In the office at Regent Street he's strumming it on his guitar and I'm thinking, he wants to give us that?
 He must be crazy!
 We broke our necks to say yes!
 You couldn't fail to see it was a great song."
 After playing it, Bowie told them he would produce the track for release as a single while his manager, Tony Defries, informed them he would become their manager.
 Knowing the track would be a hit, the band agreed to not break up.

 Mott the Hoople recorded "All the Young Dudes" at Olympic Studios in London on 14 May 1972, with Bowie producing.
 The song was engineered and mixed by Keith Harwood, and featured handclaps by Nicky Graham and security guard Stuey George.
 Describing the session, Hunter said: "It was a high, because we knew we were singing a hit."
 Bowie recorded a guide vocal for Hunter, which was remixed over the original backing track and released on the 1998 box set All the Young Dudes: The Anthology.

 As recounted by Robert Christgau in a 1972 Newsday review, the band added a long extended fadeout to the song.
 "As the chorus repeats to a fade, Hunter calls out: 'Hey, you there.
 You with the glasses.
 I want you.
 I want you in the front.
 Now.'
 Soon, he loves and faces down his victim, who I imagine as some hapless Emerson, Lake & Palmer fan.
 'How did it feel?' someone asks.
 Hunter's reply is barely audible, the last word of the song: 'Sick.'"
 In his book Rock on the Wild Side: Gay Male Images in Popular Music of the Rock Era, Wayne Studer refers to this as Hunter "camping it up."

 Composition

 "All the Young Dudes" is a glam rock song in the key of D. With its dirge-like music, youth suicide references and calls to an imaginary audience, the song bore similarities to Bowie's own "Rock 'n' Roll Suicide", the final track from Ziggy Stardust.
-Described as being to glam rock what "All You Need Is Love" was to the hippie era, the lyrics name-checked contemporary stars T. Rex and contained references to the Beatles and the Rolling Stones.
+Described as being to glam rock what "All You Need Is Love" was to the hippie era, the lyrics name-checked contemporary star T. Rex and contained references to the Beatles and the Rolling Stones.
 NME editors Roy Carr and Charles Shaar Murray have described the track as "one of that rare breed: rock songs which hymn the solidarity of the disaffected without distress or sentimentality".